berylliumsec/nebula/README.md

 ### As a search engine:

 Within the search engine capability, ethical hackers can input port numbers or specific protocol names.
 In return, they will receive recommended commands to assist in the identification of potential vulnerabilities.
-Please refer to the GIF provided below for an illustrative example.

 **Pro Tip**: For optimal results, search using protocol names or port numbers.
 This approach is more effective than entering a full sentence or broad query.